-The major components of state taxes are the income tax, which accounted for approximately 57.2% of total tax revenues in fiscal 2017, the sales and use tax, which accounted for approximately 24.2% of total budgeted tax revenues in fiscal 2017, and the corporations and other business and excise taxes (including taxes on insurance companies and financial institutions), which accounted for approximately 10.0% of total budgeted tax revenues in fiscal 2017.
-Other tax and excise sources accounted for the remaining 8.6% of total budgeted tax revenues in fiscal 2017.
+The major components of state taxes are the income tax, which accounted for approximately 57.2% of total tax revenues in fiscal 2017, the sales and use tax, which accounted for approximately 24.2% in fiscal 2017, and the corporations and other business and excise taxes (including taxes on insurance companies and financial institutions), which accounted for approximately 10.0% in fiscal 2017.
+Other tax and excise sources accounted for the remaining 8.6% of total fiscal 2017 tax revenues.